 Alaska PEAK uses brief, structured conversations between student employees and their supervisors to support students to reflect and connect learning from their diverse campus experiences.
 The program requires supervisors to host two Alaska PEAK conversations with their student employees (either as individual or small group conversations) each semester.
 These conversations foster a relationship between student employees and their supervisor and provide a venue for supervisors to help student employees to effectively articulate their learning experiences and goals while at UAA and beyond.

 Each conversation includes core questions about what students are learning and how they are applying their learning.
 Supervisors ask two standard questions during the first meeting of the semester and a different three questions during the second meeting of the semester.
-Students reflect on and respond to these questions in advance of their in-person conversations through the Blackboard Learning System.
+Students reflect on and respond to these questions in advance of their in-person conversations.
 Supervisors are encouraged to ask additional follow-up questions based on the functional area in which the student works or the personal or professional goals of the student.

 In addition to the two Alaska PEAK conversations per semester, supervisors assist each student employee to produce a well-developed resume by the second conversation of each semester.
 This resume illustrates the student’s accomplishments and skills developed from their on-campus employment positions.
 Each spring, students also complete in an End-of-year Student Employee Survey, which evaluates key outcomes of student employment and work-academic connections.